kittysura/cheatsheets/linux-basics.md

 ### How to uninstall or remove a package in Archlinux?

 A. Use `sudo pacman -R package-name`

+### How to install a package in Fedora Linux?

+A. Use `sudo dnf install package-name`

+### How to search packages in Fedora Linux repositories?

+A. Use `sudo dnf search package-name`

+### How to remove an installed package in Fedora Linux?

+A. Use `sudo dnf remove package-name`

+### How to list installed packages in Fedora Linux?

+A. Use `sudo dnf list --installed`

+### How to find a specific installed package in Fedora Linux?

+A. Use `sudo dnf list --installed | grep keyword`

 ### How to redirect console output to a file?